holden-davis-uca/MacQueen-Color-Quantization/README.md

 - **3darray.c**: 3-D array implementation of a color histogram.
 - **avl_base.c**: LibAVL AVL tree implementation of a color histogram.
 - **rb_base.c**: LibAVL Red Black tree implementation of a color histogram.
+- **avl_pp.c**: LibAVL AVL tree implementation of a color histogram with parent pointers.
+- **rb_pp.c**: LibAVL Red Black tree implementation of a color histogram with parent pointers.
 - **bst.c**: Binary Search Tree implementation of a color histogram.
 - **hashtable.c**: Hash Table implementation of a color histogram.
 ## Other: